Essential Japanese Words for Family With Cultural Context in Details

 Japanese uses or (itoko) for cousins, regardless of gender or age.
 There are specific kanji variations that indicate gender and whether they're older or younger, but in everyday conversation, most people just say itoko and clarify with context if needed.
 You'd typically use your cousin's name when addressing them directly.

-When you get married, you gain a whole new set of family members with their own vocabulary.
+When you get married, you gain a whole new set of Japanese family words.

 Your spouse's parents become your in-laws.
 Father-in-law is (gifu) or (shuuto).
 Mother-in-law is (gibo) or (shuutome).
 In practice, many people just use and for their in-laws to keep things simple and warm.